JoeyMckenzie/joeymckenzie.tech/src/content/blog/ziggin-around-with-linked-lists.md

 I'll let you take a guess - what happens if we add more than one node to our linked list?
 As it stands, when we push our initial item into the linked list, `tail` will point to `head`.
-If we push _another_ item into the list... yep, you guessed... `tail` will _still_ point to the initial item!
+If we push _another_ item into the list... yep, you guessed... `tail` will _still_ point to the initial item.
 Not good, we need to update this so our tail is always the last node inserted:

 ```zig